 Volunteer Center, United Way of Greater St. Louis

 Rick Skinner joined the United Way of Greater St. Louis in 1999 and is the Vice President of the Volunteer Center.
-He is responsible for the daily operations of a number of United Way programs within the United Way’s Community Investment Division including Days of Caring, St. Louis Cares, and BoardLinkStL.
+He is responsible for the leading the nation’s second oldest volunteer center and oversees a number of innovative service programs that supports United Way’s mission to help people live their best possible lives.
+He is responsible for developing customized solutions to engage employee groups from Fortune 500 companies and equipping hundreds of nonprofits across a 16-county region to effectively recruit, manage and retain quality volunteers.
 The Volunteer Center is also very active in disaster response and long-term recovery efforts through its partnership with AmeriCorps-St. Louis and other organizations.
-Rick has more than 28 years of experience in the field and has served nationally as a member of the Volunteer Center National Network Council with the Points of Light Foundation.
+Rick has more than 33 years of experience in the field and has served nationally as a member of United Way Worldwide’s Volunteer and Employee Engagement Council and on the Volunteer Center National Network Council with the Points of Light Foundation.
 Rick received a Bachelor of Journalism Degree from the University of Missouri-Columbia School of Journalism and is also a professional disk jockey.

 Sue Toomey has more than 20 years of experience running businesses and championing global causes.
 As Executive Director of HandsOn Hong Kong, Sue leads the organization's efforts to empower the community help address social issues through volunteer services.
 She developed Hong Kong's first-ever Serve-a-thon, mobilizing thousands of volunteers across 100+ volunteer activities.
 Prior to joining HandsOn in 2016, Sue was Vice President, global events for The Economist Group where she created and led award-winning events and initiatives addressing pressing issues, including ocean sustainability, food security, diversity and inclusion for 10 years.